 ARWANA IN BRIEF

-Our factory is always working on improving our manufacturing and R&D. Arwana has pursued several certifications published by the national institutions as well as regional and international organizations for standardization such as Green Proper and SNI (Indonesia), SIRIM (regional) and ISO (international).
+Internally, we are committed to the better advancement of our manufacturing and R&D capabilities.
+In this regard, we have obtained several industry certifications issued by national institutions as well as by regional and international organizations for standardization, including Green Proper and SNI (Indonesia), SIRIM (regional) and ISO (international).

 To be the best company in the ceramic industry, full of creativity and innovation, and able to contribute to the development of the country and the society.

 Our vision demands a three dimensional mission encompassing:

 Purpose of GCG Implementation